 How to steep Calming Chrysanthemum Tea?

 It's recommended to steep Chrysanthemum tea with a covered glass teapot.
 Use about 2 teaspoons for every 500ml of water.
-Steep with hot water at 90°c to 95°c for 2 to 4 minutes for the first and second brewing.
-Increase temperature and time for further brews.
-It’s recommended to brew loose chrysanthemum tea for three times only.
-Chrysanthemum tea is especially good to drink during meal times to aid digestion, especially of oily dishes.
+Steep with hot water at 95°c for 4-5 minutes for the first and second brewing.
+Increase time for further brews.

 |Tea Caffeine Content||caffeine free|